freedomofpress/signal-protocol/README.md

 ## Developer Getting Started

-You will need both Rust ([how to install Rust](https://rustup.rs/)) and Python 3 installed on your system.
+You will need both [Rust](https://rustup.rs/) and Python 3 installed on your system.
 To install the project in your virtualenv:

 ```
 python setup.py develop
 ```

+Then run the tests via `pytest -v tests/` to confirm all is working as expected.

 To view the docs locally: